gdiaz384/frameTools/README.md

 # frameTools

-frameTools is a set of AviSynth functions for manipulating frames and clips.
+frameTools is a set of AviSynth functions for manipulating frames and clips. frameTools supports:

-Most notably, it supports scene filtering.

-The development emphasis is on zero-configuration "just works" software.
+- Quickly fixing bad frames via duplication.
+- Splicing one clip into another.
+Uses:
+   - Merging stabalized and unstabalized clips.
+   - Replacing OP/EDs with NCOP/NCEDs.
+   - Replacing sceneA_filteredDifferently.lossless.mkv into current clip.
+- (Inefficent) scene filtering.
+Tip: Use [ReplaceFramesSimple](http://avisynth.nl/index.php?title=RemapFrames) instead.
+- Splicing parts of frames with parts of another clip.
+- Freezing parts of a frame for a range of frames.

+## Download:

+Click [here](https://github.com/gdiaz384/frameTools/releases) or on "releases" at the top to download the latest version.

 ## Documentation: